foundry-rs/starknet-foundry/docs/src/development/environment-setup.md

 $ rustup update
 ```

-To verify that project was cloned and setup correctly you can run
+To verify that project was cloned and set up correctly, you can run

 ```shell
 $ cargo check